-Meet the cast from our most recent production of Merrie England in March 2019
+Meet the cast from our March 2019 production of Merrie England…

 Benjamin Burney (Big Ben), a nativeof Youngstown, Ohio, is a first yeargraduate student of Chicago College ofPerforming Arts.
 He is pursuing a MM inclassical voice performance.
 Benjamingraduated from Anderson Universitywith a BM in voice performance.
 Hehas appeared in Indianapolis Opera’sproductions of La Traviata, and OperaWestern Reserve’s La Bohème.
 Benjaminwould like to thank his friends, family, andClare Lillig for their unconditional love and support in all that he does